NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Ru-shi.md

 You were born to a jiang-shi, one of the so-called hopping vampires found most often in Tian-Xia.
 Your parent had a supernatural obsession with counting small objects, which manifests in you as a preternatural gift for linguistics and mathematics.
-You are trained in Society and gain the [[Feats/Eye For Numbers|Eye For Numbers]] skill feat.
+You are trained in Society and gain the [[Eye For Numbers|Eye For Numbers]] skill feat.
 If you would automatically become trained in Society (from your background or class, for example), you instead become trained in a skill of your choice.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*